meshery/meshery/docs/pages/reference/error-codes.md

 Meshery and its components use a common framework (defined within MeshKit) to generate and document an error with a unique error code identifier: the combination of Meshery component moniker and numberic code - `[component-moniker]-[numeric code]`.
 Each error code identifies the source component for the error and a standard set of information to describe the error and provide helpful details for troubleshooting the situation surrounding the specific error.

-{% include alert.html type="info" title="Error codes are combination of component moniker and numberic code" content="
+{% include alert.html type="info" title="Error codes are combination of component type, component name, moniker and numberic code" content="
 Note: The numeric portion of error codes are component-scoped.
 The numeric portion of error codes are allowed to overlap between Meshery components.
-The combination of the `[component-moniker]-[numeric code]` is what makes a given error code globally unique." %}
+The combination of the `[component type]-[component name]-[component-moniker]-[numeric code]` is what makes a given error code globally unique." %}

+- **Component Type** (string): The type of the component that emits this error event; e.g. adapter
+- **Component Name** (string): The name of the component that emits this error event; e.g. meshery-istio
+- **Error Moniker** (string): A semi-human readable short key used in descriptive reference to the specific event at-hand; e.g. ErrClosingDatabaseInstanceCode
+- **Numberic Code** (number): Unique number identifying a specific error as scoped by a specific component; e.g. 1000

 ## Error Code Categories by Component